nnnLik/djangopdfmaker/README.md

 * Redis: Message Broker, for Celery.
 * Flower: Celery monitoring tool

+### Continuous Integration (CI)

+After each push to the main branch, a Continuous Integration (CI) pipeline is triggered.
+This pipeline includes the following steps:

+1. __Linting__: The code is checked for adherence to coding standards using a linter.
+2. __Testing__: The test suite is executed to ensure the functionality of the application.

 ### Installation

 1. Clone the repository to your local machine.